Waitrose and Partners

 Braised greens & crispy chickpeas with garlicky yogurt and flatbread

-A great mix of contrasting flavours and textures, and all veggie too.
-No.1 Greek Strained Yogurt is used two ways, first as a dip and then in warm fluffy flatbreads for scooping.
+A wonderful mix of contrasting flavours and textures, and it’s veggie too.
+The No.1 yogurt is used two ways – in warm, fluffy flatbread dough, then as a scoopable dip.

 Vegetarian